apacheignite/documentation/production-readiness/jvm-and-system-tuning.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "JVM tuning for clusters with OFF_HEAP caches" }
+  "title": "JVM Tuning for Clusters With OFF_HEAP Caches" }
 [/block]
 This section contains basic recommendations for clusters that keeps all or significant amount of cache entries off heap.

-##JVM configuration
+##JVM Configuration

 Below are sets of advanced JVM configurations for applications that might generate high numbers of temporary objects hence triggering long pauses due to garbage collection activities.